 In the next section, we are going to talk about the most common usage of MediatR, “Requests”.

-MediatR Requests are a very simple request-response style messages, where a single request is handled by a single handler in a synchronous manner (synchronous from the request point of view, not C# internal async/await).
+MediatR Requests are very simple request-response style messages, where a single request is synchronously handled by a single handler (synchronous from the request point of view, not C# internal async/await).
 Good use cases here would be returning something from a database or updating a database.

 There are two types of requests in MediatR.
 One that returns a value, and one that doesn’t.
 Often this corresponds to reads/queries (returning a value) and writes/commands (usually doesn’t return a value).